bluetoother/ble-shepherd/README.md

 - **LOCAL_SERV_ERR**

     An error occurs while processing an incoming peripheral ATT event.
-This event is CC254X only.
+This event is cc-bnp only.

     - `msg.type` (*String*): `'LOCAL_SERV_ERR'`
     - `msg.data` (*Object*): This object has fileds of `evtData` and `err`. `evtData` is the request message emitted from a remote peripheral, `err` is an error object describing the reason why this request cannot be processed.